Parenting From The Heart

 But what about all of those missed skills?

-If parents are expected to reduce or completely do away with all extracurricular activities for kids, how will children learn skills or pursue their passions?
+If parents are expected to reduce or completely do away with all extracurricular activities, how will children learn skills or pursue their passions?

-As far as the latter is concerned, there is evidence to suggest that children who play more have a better sense of themselves and their interests.
+As far as the latter is concerned, there is evidence to suggest that children in elementary school who play more have a better sense of themselves and their interests.

 Using baseball as an example, the psychologist draws an invaluable comparison.